UMN-LATIS/ChimeIn2.0/docs/asking-questions.md

 ## Anonymous Questions

 You can choose to make questions anonymous.
 In this case, participant names won't be displayed in association with their responses.
-Keep in mind that identity information is still tracked on the ChimeIn server, so this is not an acceptible option for collecting truly anonymous data.
+Keep in mind that identity information is still tracked on the ChimeIn server, so this is not an acceptable option for collecting truly anonymous data.

 ## Question Types